 The Early Years of Expansion: 1939-1941

 In 1940, Germany turned its attention to Western Europe, conquering Denmark, Norway, the Netherlands, Belgium, and France in rapid succession.
-The map now showed a large swathe of Western and Central Europe under German control.
+And the map now showed a large swathe of Western and Central Europe under German control.
 France was divided into an occupied zone in the north and west, directly administered by Germany, and a Vichy regime in the south, nominally independent but in reality a puppet state.
 Great Britain stood alone against the Nazi onslaught, its survival hinging on the success of the Royal Air Force in the Battle of Britain.

 The Shifting Tides: 1941-1943

 The year 1941 marked a turning point in the war.
 In June, Germany launched Operation Barbarossa, a massive invasion of the Soviet Union.
 The initial German advances were swift and brutal, pushing deep into Soviet territory.
 The map of Eastern Europe was redrawn as the Wehrmacht (German armed forces) occupied vast areas, including Ukraine, Belarus, and parts of Russia.
-However, the Soviet Union, despite suffering immense losses, mounted a fierce resistance.
+Even so, the Soviet Union, despite suffering immense losses, mounted a fierce resistance.

 Liberation and the Collapse of the Axis: 1943-1945